lfcanals/chatin/README.md

 # The examples

+To run the examples, set the PYTHONPATH to `src`, to let the samples search for client libraries.

+    export PYTHONPATH=src

 ## Create Cover letter for a job position

 The script `cover-letter.py` is a client to CHATin that creates a cover letter for a position.